 Contingencies are conditions that must be met before a real estate contract becomes legally binding.
 Most real estate contracts include three conditions:

-- The appraisal contingency says the house must be appraised at the sale price or higher, which will help you secure a mortgage.
+- The appraisal contingency stipulates the house must be appraised at the sale price or higher, which will help you secure a mortgage.
 Depending on the agreement, this contingency could also include a provision that the sale price will be reduced to the appraised value if the appraisal is lower.

 - The finance contingency states that the deal depends on the bank granting a loan.

 If these conditions aren’t met within a specified time frame, the deal is off, and you are entitled to a refund of your deposit or earnest money.
 Depending on the contract, you might also be entitled to additional money for your trouble.

 How do appraisal contingencies work?

-Typically, your bank will hire a licensed appraiser to determine the fair market value of the home, based on its general condition, location and the sales price of similar properties in the area known as comparable sales, or comps.
+Typically, your mortgage lender will hire a licensed appraiser to determine the value of the home based on its general condition, location and the sales price of similar properties in the area known as comparable sales, or comps.
 In other words, the appraisal is based on the typical behavior of buyers in the market (not what the seller thinks the home is worth).

 Doesn’t the finance contingency accomplish the same thing?